 Sometimes opening all the windows just doesn't cut it, in which case, spray a sheet with cold water and cover the window's opening.
 The breeze will hit the sheet and pass through the cool, damp fabric, which can help bring the temperature down in your home.

 Try insulated window films

-Window films offer a ton of benefits, from cutting energy costs to providing you privacy while still enjoying the view and light of the great outdoors.
+Window films offer a tonne of benefits, from cutting energy costs to providing you privacy while still enjoying the view and light of the great outdoors.
 They can provide up to 98 per cent infrared heat reduction compared to unprotected windows, and reduce temperature imbalances in your home.

-Learn 20 more home repairs anyone can do!
+Here are more home repairs anyone can do!

 Purchase a chill pillow

 You've switched out your flannel sheets for a lightweight set, and there's another way to cool down at bedtime.
 Consider purchasing a special pillow that contains cooling gel that disperses your body heat.